zchee/golang-wiki/Modules.md

 ## New Concepts

 These sections provide a high-level introduction to the main new concepts.
-For more details and rationale, please see [the official proposal document](https://golang.org/design/24301-versioned-go), this 40-minute introductory [video by Russ Cox describing the philosophy behind the design](https://www.youtube.com/watch?v=F8nrpe0XWRg&list=PLq2Nv-Sh8EbbIjQgDzapOFeVfv5bGOoPE&index=3&t=0s), or the more detailed initial [vgo blog series](https://research.swtch.com/vgo).
+For more details and rationale, please see  this 40-minute introductory [video by Russ Cox describing the philosophy behind the design](https://www.youtube.com/watch?v=F8nrpe0XWRg&list=PLq2Nv-Sh8EbbIjQgDzapOFeVfv5bGOoPE&index=3&t=0s), the [official proposal document](https://golang.org/design/24301-versioned-go), or the more detailed initial [vgo blog series](https://research.swtch.com/vgo).

 ### Modules